 - 12 egg whites room temperature if possible

 - 1 can vanilla frosting optional

 - Preheat oven to 350 degrees F.

-- Cool upside down in the pan on cooling rack for at least an hour.
-Run a knife around the outer wall of the pan to release the cake.
-Then run the knife around the center tube and under the cake to finish releasing the cake from the pan.
+- Once the cake has cooled, run a knife around the outer wall of the pan to release the cake.
+Use the tube to pull the cake from the outer pan.
+Then run your knife around the center tube and under the cake to finish releasing it.

-- If desired, coat the angel food cake with an entire can of vanilla frosting.
-Make the whoel can fit, by any means necessary.
+- Optional: Coat the angel food cake with a can of vanilla frosting.
+Make ALL the frosting fit... by any means necessary.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.